quasarframework/icongenie/README.md

 These are notoriously difficult to acquire and make.
 For icns you usually need a mac and ico is really just a sequence of images with a special header - but there are very few tools that will let you do both cross-platform - and this is one case where we needed several tools.

 This module uses the amazing [`png2icons`](https://github.com/idesis-gmbh/png2icons) module, which actually does all of the decoding and encoding on a byte-level with javascript.
 This of course takes a bit of time, but it also works cross-platform, so please think about going over there and giving those devs a :star:.
 This is actually one of the slowest parts of the `kitchensink` and the files are huge.
 By feeding it from the `sharp` buffer it has been sped up a little bit (and the final icns file is actually about 20% smaller!)

-To make the favicon.ico, it uses [`to-ico`](https://github.com/kevva/to-ico) and concats a 16x16 and a 32x32 png.

 ## SVG
 The `safari-pinned-tab.svg` mask is created by adding contrast (via threshold) to the original and then applying even more threshold to the SVG tracing.

-If you are indeed of a discerning nature (and have used gradients in your icon design), there is another option available to you:svg-duochrome.
-It too will be created in the spa folder within the spa task, but it will be up to you to rename it to `safari-pinned-tab.svg`.
-Be forewarned, that gradients used in a duochrome svg have a very particular character - and you will have a very large file.

 To make these SVG's as small as possible, they are compressed with SVGO.
 There are no scripts or remote resources included in these SVG assets.

 ## CLI Usage